FarazSiddi/chip8_emulator/README.md

    ```sh
 git clone https://github.com/null-2020/chip8_emulator.git
    ```
  Get <a href="https://wiki.libsdl.org/Installation">SDL2</a>, installation varies based on OS.
+Also download the files from the <a href="https://glad.dav1d.de/">GLAD web service</a>, where the language is set to C++ and select an OpenGL version of at least 3.3 in the API section.
+Make sure the profile is set to Core and that the "Generate a loader option" is ticked.
+Then click "Generate" to produce the resulting library files.

 ### Deployment